 Students are responsible for paying a one-time membership fee to Phi Theta Kappa's national headquarters.
-Limited scholarship and transfer benefits are available, and members are eligible to wear the Phi Theta Kappa gold stole and tassel at commencement.
-For further information, contact Kim Hicks, the Phi Theta Kappa advisor (FR 270, 552-2197).
+PTK eligible students can apply for a \$65 scholarship through the HCC Foundation Scholarship online application.
+PTK members are eligible to wear the Phi Theta Kappa gold stole and tassel at commencement and PTK offers transfer scholarship opportunity and resume building resources.

+For further information, please review the Phi Theta Kappa website.
+After reviewing the website, feel free to contact Dr. Vanessa Martinez, the Phi Theta Kappa advisor (FR 270, 552-2858, vmartinez@hcc.edu).